Your Biometrics are Wanted

 This device with an app called Identity Not Known (or INK as an acronym) can record prints in less that a minute.
-They can then be compared against databases to try and identify you, but what happens to your fingerprints after if you are some random innocent bullied in to giving them by one of the heavily "transformed" constables we are seeing emerge these days.
+They can then be compared against databases to try and identify you, but what happens to your fingerprints after if you are some random innocent person.
 Are they kept or are they destroyed?

 The scanner was developed as part of Common Purpose graduate and Met Commissioner Cressida Dick's determination to make the best use of technology to fight crime according to the Express.